j-warmack/j-warmack/README.md

-### Hi there 👋
+# Jennie's Portfolio

-I'm Jennie, a previous teacher and research scientist who is transitioning into a remote data-centered career.
+Hi there! 👋 I'm a previous teacher and research scientist who is transitioning into a remote data-centered career.

+## About Me
 - 🌊 B.S. in Oceanography
 - 📝 M.A.T. in teaching Science, Technology, Engineering, & Math (STEM) and English to Speakers of Other Languages (ESOL)
 - 🖥️ C++, Python, Block-based JavaScript, SQL, Tableau